cython/cython/docs/src/userguide/extension_types.rst

 However, you may find these types are not compatible with the auto-generated special methods - for example if they cannot be converted from a Python type they cannot be passed to a constructor, and you must use a `default_factory` to initialize them.
-As in Python, you can also control which special functions an attribute is used in using `field()`.
+Like with the Python implementation, you can also control which special functions an attribute is used in using `field()`.